 Martin was educated at Trent College, Derbyshire, the University of Newcastle-upon-Tyne and later at the University of Bath.
 After a spell as a Stockbroker he first joined the College as a teacher and then became a Housemaster, the Senior Master and went on to become the Headmaster of the Prep School at Brandeston Hall from 2007-2016.
 He is now a member of the Senior Leadership Team at the Senior School focusing mainly on development and the school's activities programme.
-Martin also runs the CCF and DofE and has been leading trekking expeditions all over the world for more than twenty years.
-He is also a Governor at the Old School Henstead.
-His wife, Helen is Housemistress of Moreau House and they have three sons.
+Martin also runs the CCF and Duke of Edinburgh Awards programme and has been leading trekking expeditions all over the world for more than twenty years.
+His wife, Helen, is Housemistress of Moreau House and they have three sons.
 For the Autumn and Spring Terms of the 2020/21 Academic Year, Martin was Acting Head of the Prep School.

 After studying Geography in Canterbury at the University of Kent, Nick returned to his birthplace to work for Eastern Electricity as a trainee accountant at their Headquarters in Ipswich.
 He qualified as an Accountant in 1994 and became Financial Planning Manager for the newly formed supply business.
 After a short spell as Management Accountant at Manganese Bronze he joined the College in 2001 as Finance Manager, quickly moving on to become Financial Controller and then Finance Director.
 He is married and has four children.